!

 Peregrine eggs are tolerant to various temperatures and can sit uncovered in the nest box over the next several days.
 Viewers can expect to see a third egg in 48 hours.

 March 14, 2024: Viewers of the Peregrine FalconCam may have recently noticed an exciting new addition!
 The first egg from Peregrine Falcon pair Carla and Ecco has officially arrived!
-Carla laid her first of up to 4 eggs on March 14 at 4 pm EST (a Peregrine Falcon clutch typically consists of four eggs).
+Carla laid her first of up to four eggs on March 14 at 4 pm EST. A Peregrine Falcon clutch typically consists of four eggs.

 As seen on the live stream, Peregrine Falcon eggs are fairly smooth with no gloss.
-The color of the eggs varies from a pale, creamy color, to the deeper brown color shown in Carla’s first egg.
+The color of the eggs varies from a pale, creamy color, to a deeper brown.

 From here, Carla will potentially lay one egg every 48 hours up to her last egg.
 Carla will know when it’s time to start incubating and won’t begin until the second-to-last egg is laid.
-Peregrine males do not incubate, but we may see Ecco temporarily help to cover the eggs in inclement weather to allow Carla to rest.
+We may see Ecco temporarily help to cover the eggs in inclement weather to allow Carla to rest.

 She’ll continue to incubate for 33-34 days before hatching and that’s when the exciting prospect of raising chicks will begin!